andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

 How do you get a copy of it?
 Great question (with an answer)!

-If you go to <https://www.apple.com/certificateauthority/>, you can get your hands on a copy by downloading the &#8220;Apple Inc. Root Certificate&#8221; file:
+If you go to <https://www.apple.com/certificateauthority/>, you can get your hands on a copy by downloading the "Apple Inc. Root Certificate&#8221; file:

 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/10/Apple_PKI.png" alt="Apple Certificate Page" width="798" height="688" class="alignnone size-full wp-image-12375" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/10/Apple_PKI.png 798w, https://www.andrewcbancroft.com/wp-content/uploads/2015/10/Apple_PKI-300x259.png 300w" sizes="(max-width: 798px) 100vw, 798px" />][8]